pingcap/tidb/docs/design/2022-08-02-stats-lru-cache.md

 ### Stats Cache Interface

 We will provide a Stats Cache Interface which is implemented by LRU Cache and Map Cache.
 If the tidb server didn't enable Stats LRU Cache, it will use Map Cache by default.
+Also, we will provide config and global session variable to control whether enable Stats LRU Cache and the capacity of it.

 ```go
 // statsCacheInner is the interface to manage the statsCache, it can be implemented by map, lru cache or other structures.